mooreryan/gplots/README.md

 ### Version number

 Version number will be the same as the master version, plus an additional level tacked on to the end to see the changes of this fork from the master.
-E.g., currently the version I forked was `3.0.1.1` so the first edit of the fork will be `3.0.1.1.1` and the next would be `3.0.1.1.2`.
+E.g., currently the version I forked was `3.0.1.1` so the first edit of the fork will be `3.0.1.1.9000` and the next would be `3.0.1.1.9001`.
 Might change this if I keep adding stuff.
+It's a riff on [this](http://r-pkgs.had.co.nz/description.html#version).